milosh-96/M96.ContentLocalization.ContentCulturePickerWidget/README.md

 2. Go to Orchard Core Admin panel, then go to `Configuration -> Features` and enable `M96.ContentLocalization.ContentCulturePickerWidget`.
 3. Now you can add this widget just like any other Orchard Core widget.

+You can also configure wrapper CSS classes for each widget so you can apply custom styling.

 ## Tips

 Make sure you have configured cultures in `Configuration -> Settings -> Localization ->  Cultures`.